NathanielHotchkiss/Wireframes/README.md

 # Wireframes

 Built Figma Wireframes for a social media/collaboration platform concept.
 A client through Upwork provided hand drawn designs, I turned them into digital wireframes.
-This was my first time creating content on Figma, and I had a blast working on this.
+This was my first time creating content on Figma, and I had a blast working on it.
 I designed 12 pages in total, each featuring a desktop design and a mobile design.

 ## Overview